Skip to content

 Hubble Space Telescope: 35+ Years of Discovery

-The Hubble Space Telescope (HST) is one of the most significant astronomical instruments ever deployed in space.
-Launched on 24 April 1990 aboard the Space Shuttle Discovery (STS-31), Hubble is a joint project of NASA and the European Space Agency (ESA).
+The Hubble Space Telescope (HST) is one of the most significant astronomical instruments ever deployed into orbit.
+Launched on April 24, 1990, aboard the Space Shuttle Discovery (STS-31), Hubble has provided unprecedented views of the universe.

-A collection of early rockets displayed in a museum setting, showcasing the evolution of rocket design.
+A collection of early 20th-century rockets displayed in a museum setting.

 Satellite Spotlight